Datttta/My_Notes/to-do.md

 - [X] change workspace style in waybar
 - [X] open a menu showing updates available when you hover/clock on a icon in waybar
 - [X] download a calendar and start when you click on the waybar calendar
+- [ ] add module to show if caps lock is activated or not
+- [ ] start using fastfetch

 = Today =
 - [ ] _